lotockib/nanodegree-route-planner/README.md

 # Project

-This directory is a manual copy of [CppND-Route-Planning-Project](https://github.com/udacity/CppND-Route-Planning-Project) to allow for editing and project submission.
+This is a fork of [CppND-Route-Planning-Project](https://github.com/udacity/CppND-Route-Planning-Project) to allow for editing and project submission.

 # Setup